 - Specimen Signature Form (F2127)

-- Evidence of Identity (EOI): Photocopy 3 x Evidence of Identity (EOI) documents (For example, your EOI documents might comprise of a foreign passport + temporary visa + student identity document).
+- Evidence of Identity (EOI): Photocopy 3 x Evidence of Identity (EOI) documents.
+Your EOI documents might comprise of a foreign passport + temporary visa + student identity document (Australian Universities only OR bank card).
 Must be signed in the presence of an approved witness

 - 2 x identical colour 35mm (W) x 45mm (L) photographs must be provided.
-Both photographs must be signed on the back of an approved witness.
 One photograph must be signed on the reverse side by an approved witness with the words: "I certify this is a true photograph of (the applicant) in my presence."

 We strongly recommend that you closely follow the instructions provided in the ‘Getting a Customer Reference Number’ resource to complete your application.